joejenett/iwebthings/_posts/2024-07-07-notes-from-a-rabbit-hole-07-07-24.md

 In case I’m right about there being something wrong with the software, I’ve decided to remove the link.
 So it goes.
 Oh well.

-For now, I just say I’ve using <a title="DB Browser for SQLite" href="https://sqlitebrowser.org/">DB Browser for SQLite</a> for years and like it.
+For now, I’ll just say I’ve using <a title="DB Browser for SQLite" href="https://sqlitebrowser.org/">DB Browser for SQLite</a> for years and like it.
 It’s an installed app with a graphical user interface and it works great.
 So much for having something similar to use in the terminal.
 One less rabbit hole to deal with, thank you very much.

 <a href="https://brid.gy/publish/mastodon"></a>